niels-lubbes/surface_equivalence/README.md

 We assume that `sage` is accessible from your commandline interface.

 * Install [Maple](https://www.maplesoft.com).
-We assume that `maple` is accessible from your commandline interface.
+We assume for some examples that `maple` is accessible from your commandline interface.

 * Install the `surface_equivalence` package:
 ```